Tom DeLonge

-Biography

 Early life

 Thomas Matthew DeLonge was born in Poway, California, on December 13, 1975, the son of a mortgage broker mother and an oil company executive father.
-He has a brother named Shon and a sister named Kari.
+He has a brother, Shon, and a sister, Kari.
 His first musical instrument was a trumpet, which he received as a Christmas gift at age 11.
 He originally planned to become a firefighter, and participated in the San Diego Cadet Program.
 He first picked up the guitar from a friend at church camp, and became preoccupied by the instrument.
-He received his first guitar as a Christmas present from two friends in the sixth grade, which he described as a "beat-up, shitty acoustic guitar that was worth about $30".
+Two friends in the sixth grade gave him his first guitar as a Christmas present, which he called a "beat-up, shitty acoustic guitar that was worth about $30".

-In the seventh grade, DeLonge visited a friend in Oregon who introduced him to the music of Stiff Little Fingers, the Descendents, and Dinosaur Jr. He consequently dyed his hair purple and began practicing the guitar loudly in his bedroom.
-He attempted to form a band named Big Oily Men, which was essentially a one-man band because its line-up consisted of whomever he could persuade to join him for short periods.
-He first began skateboarding in the third grade, and it would consume much of his activity outside of school: "I lived, ate, and breathed skateboarding.
+In seventh grade, DeLonge visited a friend in Oregon who introduced him to the music of Stiff Little Fingers, the Descendents, and Dinosaur Jr. He consequently dyed his hair purple and began practicing the guitar in his bedroom.
+His first concert was the band Chemical People.
+He attempted to form a band named Big Oily Men, which was essentially a one-man band because its lineup consisted of whomever he could persuade to join him for short periods.
+He first began skateboarding in the third grade, and it consumed much of his time outside of school: "I lived, ate, and breathed skateboarding.
 All I did all day long was skateboard.
 It was all I cared about."
-He and friends would begin at one side of San Diego and attempt to skateboard to the other half, pranking people in the process.
-As such, he was an average student and later said, "I knew exactly how hard I had to work in school.
+He and friends would begin at one side of San Diego and attempt to skateboard to the other, pranking people in the process.
+DeLonge was an average student, later saying: "I knew exactly how hard I had to work in school.
 As long as I got that C, I wouldn't try one minute extra to get a B. I just cared about skateboarding and music."

-DeLonge's parents were constantly fighting in his formative years, culminating in a divorce when he was 18.
+DeLonge's parents fought constantly during his formative years, culminating in a divorce when he was 18.
 Shortly thereafter, his mother lost her job.
-He promptly moved out, feeling as though he needed to start his own life; his brother was also away at that time in the Army, and his departure affected his family: "My mom and sister were left asking, 'What happened to our family?'"
-Following high school, he worked on construction sites, where he drove a Diesel truck and handled concrete and piping: "I hated, hated, hated my job.
+He promptly moved out, feeling that he needed to start his own life; his brother was also away at that time in the Army, and his departure affected his family: "My mom and sister were left asking, 'What happened to our family?'"
+After high school, he worked on construction sites, driving a diesel truck and handling concrete and piping: "I hated, hated, hated my job.
 You know those people who hate their job?
 That was me."
-He quit when Blink-182 signed to MCA Records in 1996.
+He quit when Blink-182 signed with MCA Records in 1996.